gabrielvuksani/MyRoommate/replit.md

 ## Recent Changes

 **June 25, 2025 (Latest):**
+- ✓ Fixed dropdown functionality inside all modals by adjusting z-index layering
+- ✓ Enhanced modal positioning and spacing across all dialogs
+- ✓ Fixed modal centering and z-index layering issues across all modals
 - ✓ Fixed calendar to auto-select today's date on page load
 - ✓ Added "View All" button to household performance section linking to analytics
 - ✓ Removed analytics from bottom navigation tabs for cleaner interface
-- ✓ Enhanced modal positioning and spacing across all dialogs
 - ✓ Merged analytics dashboard functionality into home page with detailed view option
 - ✓ Created interactive household performance dashboard with real-time analytics
 - ✓ Added member performance tracking with completion rates and streaks